christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 The CNF is a conjunction (AND) of clauses, where a clause is a disjunction (OR) of literals.
 A literal is a propositional variable / predicate symbol, possibly preceded by a negation (NOT).

-- In the case of the VRD dataset, a clause is an imply statement: "Person X wears glasses" implies "glasses are IN Person X".
-An imply statement $$ P \rightarrow Q $$ can be written in the form of a disjunction $$ \neg P \lor Q $$.
-Since the clauses are quite simple, each clause can be expressed in the code with a couple `[-rel_id, pos_id]` where `rel_id` is the ID of a relation and `pos_id` is the ID of a spatial property.
+- In the case of the VRD dataset, formula can be directly written in the CNF form.
+A clause is an imply statement: "Person X wears glasses" implies "glasses are IN Person X" and an imply statement $$ P \rightarrow Q $$ can be written in the form of a disjunction $$ \neg P \lor Q $$.

-??? id of a relation

 - In the case of the synthetic dataset, the conversion of arbitrary formulas is performed with `sympy.logic.to_cnf` function from the Sympy package.
-Then a `get_clauses()` method parses the CNF clause list to return a list to map index to symbols (`atom_mapping`, for example `[None, 'e', 'f']` for a formula with None, e and f symbols) and a list of clauses in the format of lists as well: [-i] for a Not node, [i] for a symbol, and [(-)i, (-)j, (-)k, ...] where i, j, k are symbol indexes, (-) the Not operator.

 The result is saved into [DIMACS format](http://www.satcompetition.org/2009/format-benchmarks2009.html).